Mortgages

 Can lenders override the limits?

-Yes, the Central Bank allocates a percentage of mortgages, that can go over the LTI limit or under the LTV limit.
+Yes, the Central Bank of Ireland allocates a percentage of mortgages that can exceed the LTI limit or fall below the LTV limit.

 These exemptions are allocated based on the type of buyer: